VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/settings/application-settings.md

 ## Email templates

 Every online store uses special email templates for sending various notifications to customers in order to inform about changes of status etc. All you need to do is create a code of email message in appropriate format (xsl,html or text) and adjust in the Virto Commerce Manager.
-Open "Email templates" tab of "Application" block in "Settings" module.В  You will see the list of email templates existing in the system.
+Open "Email templates" tab of "Application" block in "Settings" module.
+You will see the list of email templates existing in the system.

 <img src="../../../assets/images/docs/email-templates.PNG" />